Wings International

 Cost of Education

 The cost of education in the UK varies significantly based on several factors, including your chosen university, the specific course, and the city you’ll be living in.
-For instance, tuition fees for international students can range widely—typically from around £10,000 to over £30,000 per year for undergraduate and postgraduate programs.
+For instance, tuition fees for international students can range widely—typically from around ₹10.6 lakh to over ₹31.8 lakh per year for undergraduate and postgraduate programs.
 Cities like London and Oxford, known for their prestigious universities, tend to have higher tuition fees and living expenses.
-However, cities like Manchester, Birmingham, and Glasgow offer more affordable options while maintaining high-quality education.
+However, cities like Manchester, Birmingham and Glasgow offer more affordable options while maintaining high-quality education.
 Financial planning is essential, as it will help you make the most of your study experience and manage your expenses comfortably, whether you choose a bustling metropolitan area or a charming smaller city.

 Your Future Starts Here – Let's Connect!